-We have incurred operating losses since inception, and we have an accumulated deficit of \$120.7 million at December 31, 2018.
-We believe that our cash and cash equivalents and short-term investments, net proceeds from our public offering in February 2019, expected revenue from sales of our Gvoke HypoPen, and available borrowing under our loan facility of \$10.0 million upon approval of our Gvoke HypoPen NDA by the FDA until the earlier of September 30, 2019 or the 30th day following NDA approval by the FDA will enable us to sustain operations and capital expenditure requirements through at least the first quarter of 2022.
-We expect to incur substantial additional expenditures in the near term to support our ongoing activities and the expected commercial launch of our Gvoke HypoPen.
+We have incurred operating losses since inception, and we have an accumulated deficit of \$246.2 million at December 31, 2019.
+We believe that our cash and cash equivalents and investments, funds raised in our February 2020 offering, and expected revenue from sales of Gvoke will enable us to sustain operations and capital expenditure requirements for at least the next 12 months.
+In addition, under the Amended Loan Agreement, we have additional borrowing capacity upon achievement of certain revenue targets prior to March 31, 2021 and June 30, 2021.
+We expect to incur substantial additional expenditures in the near term to support our ongoing activities and the commercial launch of Gvoke.
 Additionally, we expect to incur additional costs as a result of operating as a public company.
-We expect to continue to incur net losses for the next several years.
-Our ability to fund our product development and clinical operations, including completion of our planned Phase 2 and Phase 3 clinical trials, as well as commercialization of our product candidates will depend on the amount and timing of cash received from planned financings.
+We expect to continue to incur net losses for at least the next 12 months.
+Our ability to fund our product development and clinical operations, including completion of our planned Phase 2 and Phase 3 clinical trials, as well as commercialization of Gvoke and our product candidates will depend on the amount and timing of cash received from future financings.
 Our future capital requirements will depend on many factors, including: